UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 * 60 &times; wire connectors for wires with a cross section of up to 1.5 mm², e.g. *WAGO 221-2411.* Due to the large number of connections, we strongly recommend using revisable wire connectors instead of soldering them.
 * 25 &times; 5-conductor lever nuts for wires with a cross section of up to 2.5 mm², e.g. *WAGO 221-415.*
 * ??? &times; ferrule.
 This is only required if you intend to solder the connections.
 Due to the large number of connections, we strongly advise against soldering them.
+* Shrink tubing in different colours.
+This is required to mark the wires you have cut such that you know which ones need to be connected.
+Alternatively, you can also use tape for that.
+* Electrical tape in different colours.
+This is required to mark the wires you have cut sucht that you know which ones need to be connected.
+Alternatively, you can also use coloured shrink tubing.

 ## Instructions